awsdocs/aws-doc-sdk-examples/ruby/example_code/cloudwatch/README.md

 ### Prerequisites

-See the [Ruby README.md(https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/ruby/README.md) for pre-requisites.
+See the [Ruby README.md](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/ruby/README.md) for prerequisites.

 ### Instructions
 The easiest way to interact with this example code is by invoking a [Scenario](#Scenarios) from your command line.
 For example, `ruby some_scenario.rb` will invoke `some_scenario.rb`.